stavros-k/docs/docs/networking/2-opnsense/3-system-settings/3-settings.md

 Navigate to `System` > `Settings` > `Miscellaneous`

 - Change `Hardware` on `Thermal Sensors` depending on your system.
-- Backups will config later #TODO:
+- Backups will config later

 ![opnsense-settings-misc-sensor](img/opnsense-settings-misc-sensor.png)